 5.15.11.2.3 Centralized NSAC architecture

-The main differences between the NSACFs deployed in a non-Hierarchical architecture and NSACFs deployed in a centralized architecture is as follows
+The main differences between the NSACFs deployed in a non-Hierarchical NSAC architecture and NSACFs deployed in a Centralized NSAC architecture is as follows:

 - If multiple NSAC service areas are deployed in PLMN, the SMF provides the NSAC service area information to the centralized NSACF.
 The centralized NSACF also stores the NSAC service area of the SMF the PDU session is established on.